Skip to main content

 • Finding 6: "Top-1 accuracy" is a standard AI metric but undefined for clinicians

-• Potential weaknesses (BSI auditor perspective)
+• Addressed weaknesses (BSI auditor perspective)

-• High risk: SotA analysis gap is real and substantive
+• High risk: SotA analysis gap

 • High risk: Some acceptance criteria may be challenged as too low